Skip to Content

 Part of the Auberge Resorts Collection, the Grace has received several recent awards.

-The Grace was recognized as not only the best resort hotel in Greece, but as the best resort hotel in Europe in the Travel+Leisure 2021 “World’s Best Awards.”
+The year previous, the Grace was recognized as not only the best resort hotel in Greece, but as the No. 2 resort in Europe in Travel + Leisure‘s “World’s Best Awards.”

-It was also ranked the No. 5 resort in Conde Nast Traveler‘s 2021 Readers’ Choice Awards for the “Top 20 Hotels in Greece and Turkey.”
+In 2021, it ranked as the No. 5 resort in Conde Nast Traveler‘s Readers’ Choice Awards for the “Top 20 Hotels in Greece and Turkey.”

 Also see other Grace Hotel Santorini reviews on TripAdvisor.